camario25/camario25.github.io/README.md

-This was a challenging project for me but I learned more about making websites than ever before.
+On this solo project, I learned more about making websites than ever before.
 First I made a wireframe by hand.
 I talked to a classmate and we whiteboarded and we looked through the internet for examples of other portfolio pages.
 We each took what we liked and made our wire frame.

 The html layout was straight forward after the wireframe.
 I put the elements that I knew I would need in order from top to bottom.
 I made special notes where flexbox would come in handy from making elements go from vertical to horizontal.
 This is where I created special div's that would help make flexbox easier.